BEHRINGER Poly D

 In the CONTROLLERS section, to the left of Poly D, a MODE selector (MONO, UNI, POLY) and an AUTO DAMP switch (ON/OFF) have been added.
 I will come back to this later.
 For the rest of the synthesis, it's identical to the Model D, with one more oscillator, which I invite you to read here.
 So, in the OSCILLATOR BANK section there is an additional line named OSCILLATOR-4.
 To the left of this line I find the OSC 4 CONTROL switch which is called OSC 3 CONTROL on the Model D. Interesting detail, to the right of each RANGE switch (feet-pipe) is a red LED indicating the activity of the VCO.

 The DISTORTION section has three settings.
 A DISTORTION knob controls the level of distortion, a TONE knob to filter the distortion (low pass), a LEVEL knob to adjust the distortion output level, and an ON/OFF switch to activate the effect.
 Below is the CHORUS section consisting of three buttons.
-This chorus is analog stereo to BBD.
+This chorus is analog stereo with BBD.
 It was designed by TC Electronic, le JUNE-60, inspired by the chorus of JUNO-60 Roland.
 It only has three operating modes: Chorus I, Chorus II, Chorus I + II.
 There are no Depth and Rate settings.
 The CHORUS I switch gives a light, airy chorus, the CHORUS II gives a deeper effect.
 Either or both can be engaged.
 In the latter case the Chorus effect is very pronounced, strange.
 The chorus effects are more interesting using the stereo output of the Poly D.

 On the bottom right is the SEQUENCER section.
 Here we have a 32-step polyphonic sequencer whose sequences can be recorded (stored) in 64 memory locations.
 As an alternative to the sequencer, an arpeggiator has 8 patterns.
-The order in which the arpeggiator notes are played is offered in 8 mods which are selected using the [<] or [>] keys when the arpeggiator is playing (after pressing/activating the [ARP] key ]).
+The order in which the arpeggiator notes sounding is offered in 8 patterns which are selected using the [<] or [>] keys when the arpeggiator is playing (after pressing/activating the [ARP] key ]).
 The LEDs named LOCATION indicate the selected arpeggio pattern : 1: UP 1, 2: DOWN 1, 3: DOWN and UP, 4: RANDOM, 5: UP (+1 OCT), 6: DOWN (+1 OCT), 7: UP (-1 OCT), 8: DOWN (-1 OCT).

 To the left of the keyboard are the classic Pitch and Modulation wheels (lit from the inside by a red LED whose intensity varies according to their position, depth of the effect; unfortunately not deactivable), the LFO RATE knob , and rocker switches.
 Here ! there are three, while on the minimoog there are only two.
 I am pleased to find the GLIDE switch (ON/OFF) absent from the Model D, the LFO waveform selector to choose between square or triangle signal, and a new one that allows you to transpose the keyboard from one octave to low or high.
 All of these controls are well laid out.
 It just makes sense or it's the habits that prevail.